 Chapter 173-339 WAC – Cosmetic Products Restrictions (Formaldehyde in Cosmetics)

-We defined “intentionally added” to clarify restrictions on the toxic chemicals in the Toxic-Free Cosmetics Act (RCW 70A.560.020).
+- Defines “intentionally added” to clarify restrictions on toxic chemicals in the Toxic-Free Cosmetics Act (RCW 70A.560.020).
+Applying the definition of “intentionally added” to the statutory restriction on formaldehyde restricts all chemicals that release formaldehyde when the formaldehyde serves a function.

-The restrictions in the proposed rule and in the Toxic-Free Cosmetics Act:
+The restrictions in the rule and in the Toxic-Free Cosmetics Act:

-- Affect cosmetics manufacturers, distributers, retailers, and cosmetology businesses operating in Washington State.
+- Affect cosmetics manufacturers, distributors, retailers, and cosmetology businesses operating in Washington State.

-- Apply to cosmetic products used in services, sold online, and sold in brick-and-mortar stores.
+- Apply to cosmetic products used in services, sold online, and sold in physical stores.

 Rulemaking timeline